brainpy/BrainPy/docs_state/quickstart/core-concepts/index.rst

 - **Neurons**: Building blocks for neural computation, including different neuron models and their state representations
 - **Synapses**: Connections between neurons that transmit signals and implement learning rules
 - **Projections**: Network-level structures that organize and manage connections between populations of neurons
-- **State Management**: The powerful state handling system that enables efficient simulation and flexible model composition

 Why these concepts matter